glubsy/Chrome-scrollbar-css-tweaks/README.md

 http://blog.szsz.pl/2009/12/chrome-extensions-tutorial-1.html
 I just changed the css, nothing fancy.
-Just lamenting the fact that there's so little info about this tweak.
+Just lamenting the fact that there's so little info about this trick.

+Some more tips on how to customize: https://css-tricks.com/custom-scrollbars-in-webkit/